St. Joan of Arc Catholic Academy: Academics

-Since its inception, Jean Vanier offers various courses in the comprehensive academic program for its students.
+Since its inception, SJOA offers various courses in the comprehensive academic program for its students.
 Students can choose from a variety of courses at the academic, applied, and open levels.
 These, and other specialized courses, help prepare students for university, college, or the world of work after they have completed their studies at the school.
-Vanier currently offers math, English, science, Canadian History, geography, and religious studies.
-It also has special education programs.
+SJOA currently offers math, English, science, history, geography, and religious studies.
+SJOA launched its congregated Advanced Placement program in 2020.